Protecting Our Fish and the Future of Sport Fishing

 As we stated earlier, climate change is big a threat to our fish stocks and many other organisms found in and around our waters.

 For example, a National Park Service report shows that increased emissions from cars and industrial and agricultural activities have caused significant changes, namely acidification, to the water chemistry in the headwaters and streams of the southern Appalachian Mountains.
-The consequence is a brook trout population put at increasing risks.
+The consequence is a brook trout population put at increased risks.

 A different study highlights the fact that half of the 3 dozen or so fish species in the northwest Atlantic have moved northward in recent decades in response to rising water temperatures.